microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 | Thread       | [4,128]                   |
 | Wave         | [4,128]                   |
 | ThreadGroup  | [1,1024]                  |

-Sizes for matrices of packed data types are 4 times the valid size for a scalar element.

 Not all hardware is required to support all possible dimensions for thread and wave scope matrices, or all possible element types.
 The shader compiler will